a2 Milk New Zealand Class Action

 • 23 January 2023 – the New Zealand Proceedings are stayed pending resolution of the Australian Proceedings.

-• 3 October 2025 – New Zealand class action class members must opt out of the Australian Proceedings.
+• 3 October 2025 – New Zealand class action class members must have opted out of the Australian Proceedings by this date.

-• 13 March 2026 – mediation of the Australian Proceedings is scheduled to take place by this date.
+• 13 March 2026 – mediation of the Australian Proceedings was scheduled to take place by this date.

-• 2 June 2026 – if mediation of the Australian Proceedings is unsuccessful, trial of the Australian Proceedings will commence on this date.
+• 2 June 2026 – if the current settlement negotiations in the Australian Proceedings do not result in a court-approved settlement, trial of the Australian Proceedings will commence on this date.

 The New Zealand Proceedings